Skip to content

 Is Cosy Gaming Just a Marketing Buzzword?

 Picture this: a tiny house nestled in a lush green valley, a quaint little town where everyone knows your name, soft pastel colours, and a world where your biggest concern is whether you’ll have enough turnips to last the winter.
-Welcome to the world of cosy gaming, where there’s no combat (or at least, no…
+Welcome to the world of cosy gaming (or cozy, if you’re that way inclined), where…

 Jen